How students can help promote gender equality

 The Undeb Bangor Council is the body within the Students’ Union which exists to debate ideas in relation to its policies, campaigns and political activity, ideas relative to its opportunities or for the development of the student experience at Bangor.
 It is also a forum where Bangor students can hold their elected union officers and councillors to account.

 The council is made up of student members occupying a number of specialist roles including a Women Students Undeb Bangor Councillor.
-If you are interested in becoming an Undeb Bangor Councillor this UBC Handbook has more information.
+If you are interested in becoming an Undeb Bangor Councillor, visit the Undeb website for more information.